sheinsight/reactive/README.md

 }
 ```

+### 3. Mutate the store

 You can mutate the state anywhere you like.

-For example, mutate directly in the store.
+For example, mutate it in the same file with the store directly.

+> NOTE: snapshots are all frozen, so you can only mutate state by modify `store.mutate` object.

 ```jsx
 import { create } from "@shined/reactive";